Labstream/episode_torque/README.md

 # episode_torque
 Material and code of the episode about calculating torque, and tests with Nema17

+The image links to the episode on youtube:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=kFzrrzmT_LY
 " target="_blank"><img src="http://img.youtube.com/vi/kFzrrzmT_LY/0.jpg"
-alt="Selecting the right stepper motor - Torque test of Nema17 and geared Nema17" width="640" height="480" border="10" /></a>
+alt="Selecting the right stepper motor - Torque test of Nema17 and geared Nema17" width="640" height="360" border="10" target="_blank" /></a>

 ## Conversion factors
 Here are the conversion factors to go from Newton-meter to kg-meter or lb-inch: